runwayml/model-sdk/README.md

 ## Installing

-The SDK supports both Python 2.7 and Python 3, but we recommend using Python 3.
+The SDK supports Python 3.6+.
 You can install the module using either pip or pip3 like so:

 ```
 pip3 install runway-python